2014 Arkansas elections

 A general election was held in the U.S. state of Arkansas on November 4, 2014.
 All of Arkansas' executive officers were up for election as well as a United States Senate seat, and all of Arkansas' four seats in the United States House of Representatives.
 Primary elections were held on May 20, 2014, for offices that need to nominate candidates.
 Primary runoffs, necessary if no candidate wins a majority of the vote, were held on June 10, 2014.

-In the 2014 general election in Arkansas, Republican candidates won all statewide executive offices, the U.S. Senate seat up for election, majorities in both state legislative chambers, and all four U.S. House seats.
+In the 2014 general election in Arkansas, Republican candidates won all statewide executive offices, the U.S. Senate seat up for election, majorities in both state legislative chambers, and all four U.S. House seats, decisively ending over 130 years of Democratic dominance in the state.

 Governor

 Incumbent Democratic governor Mike Beebe was term-limited and could not run for re-election to a third term as governor.

 Democratic nominee former U.S. representative Mike Ross, Republican nominee former U.S. representative Asa Hutchinson, Green nominee Josh Drake and Libertarian nominee Frank Gilbert contested in the general election.

 With Hutchinson's victory, Republicans gained a trifecta for the first time since 1874.